 As well as writing, I work on my YouTube channel and with brands to produce all sorts of video content, from chat shows to recipe guides.
 I am also a regular on local and national radio.

 You might imagine that, as a blogger you’ll mostly find me tucked in a dark room lit only by my monitor, or buried under mountains of pots, pans and sprinkles – and there’s a grain of truth to that – but I also love working with a live audience, so I regularly partner with brands to run workshops, presentations and demonstrations at everything from consumer events and exhibitions, to trade shows, to conferences.

 My articles, recipes, tips and interviews have appeared in numerous newspapers, magazines, websites and radio stations, including…

 Meet the rest of the team (aka my family)

-I am the sole creator and author of A Mummy Too, but I couldn’t do any of it without these lovely people…
+I am the sole author of A Mummy Too, but I couldn’t do any of it without these lovely people…

 Mark is my husband and also happens to be an extremely talented graphic designer, illustrator and photographer.
 I don’t call on his help often, but when I do, he always does an amazing job – from helping with banners, to taking shots for an outfit post.